MADE-Apps/MADE.NET/docs/articles/features/diagnostics.md

 The `FileEventLogger` will append event logs to a file on disk.
 The logs folder and file name can be configured using the `LogsFolderName` (default is `Logs`) and `LogFileNameFormat` (default is `Log-{0:yyyyMMdd}.txt`) properties.

-The `LogFileNameFormat` has a `DateTime` parameter which can used to ensure logs are created based on a date, for example, daily using the `yyyyMMdd` format.
+The `LogFileNameFormat` has a `DateTime` parameter that can used to ensure logs are created based on a date, for example, daily using the `yyyyMMdd` format.

 By default, the logs are stored in the application's root directory, however, this can also be overridden completely using the `LogPath` property which requires a full directory path including log file name.

-The implementation also has platform specific code, so if you're building applications for Windows, Android, or iOS, the `FileEventLogger` will ensure the logs are stored within the application's data store.
+The implementation also has platform-specific code, so if you're building applications for Windows, Android, or iOS, the `FileEventLogger` will ensure the logs are stored within the application's data store.

 Here's an example of the output using the default configuration.